heatcrypto/heat-ui/README.md

 Heat-ui uses Electron from Github to provide users with an installable desktop application.
 Electron and therefor heat-ui works on all modern operating systems.
 (Fun fact, Visual Studio Code is also built on Electron).

 To build the actual desktop releases we use https://github.com/electron-userland/electron-packager.
 Note that you need Node.js > 4.0 to use electron-packager.

+To get to know more about Electron and the awesome set of projects involved please have a look here https://github.com/sindresorhus/awesome-electron.

+### Native operating system installer/updater

+Another great tool from the Electron eco-system is https://github.com/electron-userland/electron-builder with it we can create single click installers and updaters for heat-ui desktop application.